 “No time for doubts now, man,” Michael piped up.

 After another cup of coffee, I felt better.
 It was already nine.
 The plane got in at nine-thirty.
 We planned to meet in midtown at the Waldorf Astoria by ten.
 Good Friday Mass was at noon.
 Jack and I planned to grab Father Frank and do our confessions right away.
-We swore we wouldn’t skip the hard part and pretend we’d confessed.
+We swore we wouldn’t skip the hard part, pretending we’d truly confessed.
 We had time to go back to the Chelsea for wake and bake.
 Iggy and Robby were still pretty woozy.
 They figured that bong hits would perk themselves up.
 They were wrong.
 Iggy went back to bed.
-We dressed Robby and put dark glasses on him, so no one would see how out of it he was.
+We dressed Robby, putting dark glasses on him, so no one would see how out of it he was.
 We needed him that night to do monkey madness at CBGB’s.
-I was over worrying about things I couldn’t control.
+I was over-worrying about things I couldn’t control.

 We dressed up as best we could, even putting shoes on.
-The NY subway took us to Central Park East and we walked into the Waldorf’s lobby.
+The NY subway took us to Central Park East.
+We walked to the Waldorf’s lobby.
 It was right out of the Gilded Age with dark wooden paneling and sconces for lights.
 We parked ourselves in the lobby couches and chairs.
 A desk clerk came over to find out if we were just vagabonds looking to stay warm.
 Jack explained that we were waiting for the Stone-Antonio party to arrive.
 He was more gracious and brought over coffee and sweet rolls.
-We made quick work of the rolls and more appeared without our asking.
+We made quick work of the rolls.
+More appeared without our asking.
 We preferred the Chelsea – no pretensions.
 We were lulled into a stupor until, with a burst of activity at the front door, the Jacettes ran in.
 They threw themselves at us, as we stood up.
 Mary had to catch Robby from falling over from her hug.